since1968/stat-blocks/homebrewery/stiletto.markdown

 \page

-#### Basic Maneuvers
+#### Maneuvers
 The maneuvers are presented in alphabetical order.
-Unless otherwise noted, you must be wielding a stiletto weapon to use a basic maneuver.
+Unless otherwise noted, you must be wielding a stiletto weapon to use a maneuver.

 **Disarming Attack.** You learn to disarm an opponent whether you are attacking or defending.

 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it’s holding.
 You add the superiority die to the attack’s damage roll, and the target must make a Strength saving throw.
 On a failed save, it drops the object you choose.
 The object lands at its feet.

 When a creature misses you with a melee attack using a weapon with which you are proficient, you can use your reaction and expend one superiority die to attempt to disarm and counter.
 Make a Grapple check and add the superiority die to the check.
 On a successful check, the creature is grappled and you are holding the creature’s weapon.
-You may make a weapon attack using the creature’s weapon against the creature.You must have at least one hand free to make this maneuver.
+You must have at least one hand free to make this maneuver.

 **Feinting Attack.** You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet as your target.
 You have advantage on your next attack roll against that creature this turn.
 If the attack hits, add the superiority die to the attack’s damage roll.

 ```
 ```

 **Flying Dagger.** You have practiced the art of drawing and throwing a weapon in one smooth motion.
-You can expend one superiority die and use a bonus action to draw & throw a weapon with the finesse and thrown properties choosing one creature in throwing range as your target.
+You can expend one superiority die and use a bonus action to draw & throw a weapon, choosing one creature in throwing range as your target.
 If the attack hits, add the superiority die to the damage roll.
-Drawing the dagger does not count as an object interaction.
+Drawing the weapon does not count as an object interaction.

 **Go for the Eyes.** When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to blind the creature.
 You add the superiority die to the attack’s damage roll, and if the target has eyes it must make a Dexterity saving throw.
 On a failed save the target is blinded until the end of your next turn.

-**Hamstring.** You attempt to hobble your opponent, reducing his movement.
+**Hamstring.** You attempt to hobble your opponent.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to injure its legs.
 Add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
 On a failed save the target falls prone and its movement is reduced to 0 until the end of your next turn.

-**Hilt Slam.** You brutally slam the hilt end of your melee weapon into your foe’s head, sending the creature staggering.
+**Hilt Slam.** You brutally slam the hilt of your weapon into your foe’s head, sending the creature staggering.
 If you take the attack action on your turn, you can expend a superiority die and take a bonus action to attack the same creature with the hilt end of your weapon.
 The hilt’s damage die for this attack is a d4, and the attack deals bludgeoning damage.
 If you hit the creature, add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
 On a failed save, the target is stunned until the end of your next turn.

 <div class='wide'>
 <img
   src="https://raw.githubusercontent.com/since1968/statblocks/master/homebrewery/img/saint-germier.png?token=AAAHbnLO6jmukIORd5sOUZnzWqqgNmZLks5Y1YHwwA%3D%3D" style='position:absolute;left:-4px;bottom:0px;width:820px;z-index:500' />
 </div>

 <div class='pageNumber'>2</div>
 <div class='footnote'>PART 2 | MANEUVERS</div>

 \page

-**Ligadura Mezana.** When a creature up to one size larger than you and within five feet of you targets you with a melee attack, you can use your reaction and expend one superiority die to attempt to lock and counter the attack.
+**Ligadura Mezana.** When a creature up to one size larger than you and within 5 feet of you targets you with a melee attack, you can use your reaction and expend one superiority die to attempt to lock and counter the attack.
 Add the superiority die to a Grapple ability check, and if you succeed the creature misses you and is grappled.
 You may then make a weapon attack against the creature as part of the same reaction.
 You must have one hand free to use this maneuver.

 **Main Gauche Parry.** When you are wielding a weapon in your off hand and another creature hits you with a melee attack, you can use your reaction and expend one superiority die to attempt to parry the attack.
 You add the superiority die to your AC, including against the triggering attack, until the start of your next turn or until you’re not holding the weapon.
 This superior AC applies only to melee attacks against you.

 **Numbing Shot.** You know how to strike a nerve, causing your enemy to crumple.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to cause great pain to the creature.
 You add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
 On a failed save the target falls prone until the end of your next turn.

 **One-Two Punch.** You stab your blade into the back of one opponent and then into the chest of another.
-When you make a successful melee sneak attack against a creature, you may expend a superiority die to attempt to attack another creature within 5 feet of you, and. add your superiority die to the attack roll.
+When you make a successful melee sneak attack against a creature, you may expend a superiority die to attempt to attack another creature within 5 feet of you, and add your superiority die to the attack roll.
 If you hit the second creature, you may apply sneak attack damage to it.
 You must use this maneuver before making the attack roll.

 **Precision Attack.** When you make an attack roll against a creature, you can expend one superiority die to add it to the roll.
 You can use this maneuver before or after making the attack roll, but before any of the effects of the attack are applied.